Customers Shocked By Costs Tied To Pet Financing, Leasing

 Each promises “fast and easy” approvals that can be done online.

-In most cases, all you need to apply is a cellphone, an email address, a bank account and a monthly income of at least $1,000.
+In most cases, all you need to apply is a cell phone, an email address, a bank account and a monthly income of at least $1,000.

 For LendingUSA, loan applicants must provide financial information like your income, mortgage and rental payments, employment status and bank numbers.